Happy Birthday Fort Myer!

 - Society Circus (which I believe evolved into "Spirit of America")

-In spite of the crash on September 17, 1908 where a propeller shattered and the airplane along with its two occupants – Orville Wright and Lieutenant Thomas Selfridge – fell from the sky while they were at approximately 100 feet.
-(The crash injured both of them – Orville had broken bones in his leg and ribs while Lieutenant Selfridge suffered a concussion resulting in him passing a few hours later).
+Military Aviation - A New Way To TravelWhen the US Army asked the Wright brothers to return to Fort Myer in 1909, it was the beginning of a new era in travel.
+In spite of the crash on September 17, 1908, where a propeller shattered and the airplane along with its two occupants - Orville Wright and Lieutenant Thomas Selfridge - fell from the sky.
+They were at approximately 100 feet.
+(The crash injured both of them - Orville had broken bones in his leg and ribs while Lieutenant Selfridge suffered a concussion resulting in him passing a few hours later).

 - US Army Signal Corps